iOmega8561/tesseract.grocco.org/README.md

 - **SwiftUI** for building a modern, intuitive user interface.
 - **AppKit** for integrating with macOS features.
 - **SwiftData** for efficient data management.
-- **VirtualizationKit**: for having a solid foundation to build robust and compelling virtualization features.
+- **VirtualizationKit**: as a solid foundation to build robust and compelling virtualization features.

 > [!NOTE]
-> VirtualizationKit is a new, modern, custom framework, built from scratch entirely by me.
+> VirtualizationKit is a new, modern, custom framework, that expands on Apple Virtualization to enhance features and stability.
+Tailored for SwiftUI and Swift's structured concurrency model, this framework allows to build great virtualization software.
-> This framework wraps Apple's own Virtualization Framework and enhances performance and stability.

 ## Minimum Requirements